How am I exposed to molds and what are the health effects?

 Is there a special type of flu vaccine available for seniors?

 Yes.
-There are two products approved for people age 65 years or older, Fluzone High-Dose and FLUADTM.
+There are two products approved for people 65 and older, Fluzone High-Dose and FLUAD.
 Both were made to be more effective for seniors.
-The CDC’s Advisory Committee on Immunization Practices (ACIP) does not recommend any particular flu vaccine.
-People over age 65 should get a flu shot with any of the currently licensed flu vaccines for adults.
+CDC’s Advisory Committee on Immunization Practices (ACIP) does not recommend any particular flu vaccine.
+People 65 and older should get a flu shot with any of the currently licensed flu vaccines for adults.

 Is there mercury in the flu vaccine?

 Vaccines packaged in multidose vials contain thimerosal, a preservative that protects vaccines against contamination.
 Thimerosal contains a small amount ethyl mercury.
 Other than minor reactions like redness and swelling at the injection site, there is no evidence of harm caused by the small amount of thimerosal in vaccines.
 Vaccines packaged in single-dose vials and pre-filled syringes are thimerosal-free.
-They are usually given to children under age 3 and pregnant women.
+They are usually given to children under age 3 and pregnant women because Washington law restricts the amount of thimerosal in vaccines for pregnant women and children under age 3.
 Most of the flu vaccines licensed by the FDA for use in the United States do not contain thimerosal.